Mod-$2$ Hecke algebras of level $3$ and $5$: Introduction

-} {If $t$ is an unramified-or-$\pm$Steinberg at $N$ pseudorepresentation of weight $k$, then \cite[Lemma~3.4.4]{WWE} implies that $t(i)=2$ for all $i \in I_N$.
-In particular, taking $g=1$ in ~\eqref{wwe} above recovers our local level-$N$-shape condition.} Conversely, level-$N$ shape implies \eqref{wwe} {and \eqref{wwe2}} for $g \in D_N$, but not more generally for $g \in G_{\QQ, Np}$; the Wake--Wang-Erickson {conditions are} fundamentally global. {Thus imposing conditions along the lines of \eqref{wwe} and \eqref{wwe2} may be necessary to get an $R=\mathbb{T}$ theorem in our setting.}
+Compare to \cite[Definitions~3.4.1 and 3.8.1]{WWE}.
+If $t$ is an unramified-or-$\pm$Steinberg at $N$ pseudorepresentation of weight~$k$, then \cite[Lemma~3.4.4]{WWE} implies that~$t(i)=2$ for all $i \in I_N$.
+In particular, taking $g=1$ in~\eqref{wwe} above recovers our local level-$N$-shape condition.
+Conversely, the level-$N$ shape condition implies \eqref{wwe} and \eqref{wwe2} for~$g$ in the local Galois group~$D_N$, but not more generally for~$g$ in $G_{\QQ, Np}$.
+This captures a key distinction between ours and the Wake--Wang-Erickson condition: our condition \eqref{levelNintro} is entirely \emph{local}, whereas the Wake--Wang-Erickson condition \cite[Definition 3.8.1]{WWE} is \emph{global} --- as reflected, necessarily, in our translation-cum-generalization in \eqref{wwe}--\eqref{wwe2}.
+Let us briefly dwell on this confusing point: Definition~3.8.1 in~\cite{WWE}, which relies on the purely local Definition 3.4.1 of loc.~cit., requires elements in the group algebra of a local Galois group to map to zero in a ``Cayley-Hamilton" (close to ``faithful") GMA carrying a representation of a global Galois group.
+It is therefore fundamentally global in nature.

 The Calegari-Specter ordinary-at-$N$ condition from \cite{CalegariSpecter} is similar to Wake and Wang-Erickson's.
 Calegari and Specter enhance the deformation ring with a new variable $U$ meant to capture the behavior of $U_N$.
 Their condition holds if $U$, in addition to satisfying the characteristic polynomial of $\frob_N$ (see \eqref{charpoly}), satisfies the following: for every $g \in G_{\QQ, Np}$ and every $i \in I_N$,